-Brian Goldman helps companies and individuals defend victories and overturn losses by litigating high-stakes appeals in the U.S. Supreme Court and appellate courts around the country.
+Brian Goldman argues high-stakes appeals in the U.S. Supreme Court and appellate courts around the country.

-Brian was named one of California's "Top 40 Under 40" in 2018 by the Daily Journal.
-He also won a California Lawyer Attorney of the Year Award that year for his work defending a local firearms ordinance against a Second Amendment challenge.
+Brian was named one of California's "Top 40 Under 40" in 2018 by the Daily Journal and one of the country’s “Appellate Rising Stars” by Law360.
+He also won a California Lawyer Attorney of the Year Award for his work defending a local firearms ordinance against a Second Amendment challenge.

 Prior to joining Orrick, Brian served as a law clerk to Justice Sonia Sotomayor and to Judge Stephen Reinhardt.
 He also served in the U.S. Department of Justice’s Civil Division, where he briefed and argued cases on appeal for the federal government.